Best phono preamps Buying Guide: Welcome to What Hi-Fi?'s round-up of the best phono preamps you can buy in 2022.

 Read the full review: Aesthetix Io Eclipse

 Switching between moving magnet and moving coil cartridges is as easy as flicking a switch on this, which is welcome, as pricey kit isn't always so user friendly.
 It boasts pretty much every feature on our wish list, including a bundled test record to fine-tune the balance.
 And the sound?
 It packs plenty of punch, but without compromising the warmth we've come to associate with Burmester.
-It's every inch as good as you would expect for £9,000.
+It's every inch as good as you would expect for the high-end price tag.

 Read the full review: Burmester 100 Phono Premplifier

 Hear this: 12 of the best vinyl test records

 Browse today's best hi-fi and audio deals